mosen/buildy/README.md

 TODO
 ====

+* Convert all unit tests to vows (any testing framework requiring C++ extensions would make development on win32 difficult).
+* Check the validity of using fs.sendfile() to copy files (*nix and win32) all the way back to node v0.4.x
 * Clarify the custom task autoloading method.
 * 100% test coverage of each task.
 * Standardise an option for producing .json formatted reports from tasks that produce that kind of output. (probably use